 Following a lifelong interest in Jungian and post-Jungian theory and practice, he is currently undertaking further study with the Society of Analytical Psychology in London.
 This is one aspect of a wider interest in spirituality which is expressed in two published books: A Strange Fire – Spirituality for the 21st Century, and Reflections on an Empty Grave: Songs of Heart and Soul.
 He has also had articles published in the (Jungian) Journal of Analytical Psychology and in Thresholds, a journal published by the spirituality division of the BACP.

-Because of the Covid pandemic, David is currently working online, using Skype.
 He works with people experiencing relationship difficulties, identity issues, anxiety, depression, and the effects of early relational trauma, such as Complex PTSD.
 He is also interested in working with people who want to explore their sexuality or spirituality.

 I am a friendly and supportive therapist working with adults at all stages of life.
 Talking freely and confidentially with me can help you to improve the way you feel about yourself, your relationship with others, and your overall mental health.